Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Solution of nonlinear GIEs

 \subsection{Closing assumtions}

 {4.\arabic{equation}}

 The so-called effective field hypothesis, the the main approximate hypothesis of many micromechanical methods, is formulated by Eq. (\ref{3.1}) (see for details \cite{Buryachenko`2007}).
-For the closing of Eq. (\ref{3.23}) we apply the following hypothesis:
+For the closing of Eq. (\ref{3.5}), the following hypothesis is applied:

 {{\bf Hypothesis H2a)}. {\it Each pair of inclusions $v_j$ and $v_j$ is subjected to the inhomogeneous field $\widetilde{\bfze}_{i,j}(\bfx)$, and statistical average $\lle\widetilde{\bfze}_{i,j}\rle(\bfx)$ is defined by the formula $(\bfze=\bfu,\bfep$) \BBEQ \lle\widetilde{\bfze}_{i,j}\rle(\bfx)&=&\lle\overline{\bfze}_{k}\rle(\bfx) \EEEQ at $\bfx\in v_k,\ k=i,j$}.